Graham: Alito ‘set the right tone’ in Roe ruling by arguing same-sex marriage, contraception not in jeopardy - NewsBreak

 ( The Hill ) – Sen. Lindsey Graham (R-S.C.) on Sunday said Justice Samuel Alito “set the right tone” by writing in an opinion overturning Roe v.
 Wade that Supreme Court decisions protecting contraception and same-sex marriage are not in jeopardy.

-Graham made the remarks during an appearance on “Fox News Sunday” while noting that he respects Justice Clarence Thomas, who wrote that he wanted to take a look at contraception and same-sex marriage after overturning Roe and abortion protections.53-year-old woman, store clerk, murdered in Star, suspect at-large
+Graham made the remarks during an appearance on “Fox News Sunday” while noting that he respects Justice Clarence Thomas, who wrote that he wanted to take a look at contraception and same-sex marriage after overturning Roe and abortion protections.

 “Alito, I think, set the right tone.
 He said nothing in this decision puts those cases at risk.
 The reason he decided that Roe v.
 Wade was wrongly decided is because it deals with the potential for life,” the senator said.